More Resources

 Exclusion

-This is a restriction in your business liability insurance limiting and/or excluding coverage for certain potential catastrophic events, persons, property or locations.
+A restriction on your insurance policy limiting and/or excluding coverage for certain potential catastrophic events, people, property or locations.

-This is a period of time that insurance coverage continues beyond the actual expiration date of a policy that you intend to renew.
-A policy will lapse if the premium is not paid by the end of this period.
+A period of time when insurance coverage continues beyond the actual expiration date of a policy that you intend to renew.
+If the premium is not paid by the end of this period, the policy will lapse.

 Reinstatement